DziamjanP/summarizer_gradio/README.md

   - Worse prompt understanding

 LLM benchmarks like livebench and model usage prices (only free ones were used) were taken into account.
 The final choice was magimistral-medium.

+# Examples
+Examples of a summary are in the `examples` directory.
+`N.txt` contains text or links and `N.md` contains summaries.